DeepPoradiya/Navigation-Bar/README.md

 - Task : React-Js

-- Topic : fetch the data from the API using useState,useEffect,slice() function and if condition and show data into card format.
+- Topic : install the library of mui and  Add the Navbar in task And show the Data in Card  And Also ued the mui component in task.